- Community Development

 What’s Being Done to Reduce Risk?

-Currently, there are several efforts underway to identify projects to reduce flood risk: the USACE Lower Cache Creek Feasibility Study and the City of Woodland Flood Risk Management Project.
+Currently, there are several efforts underway to identify projects to reduce flood risk: the USACE Lower Cache Creek Feasibility Study, which will identify the USACE’s Tentatively Selected Plan (project), and the City of Woodland Flood Risk Management Project.
 These projects are compatible and would provide 200-year flood protection to the City of Woodland, which is a state requirement for urban areas.
 By pursuing both projects, the City is maximizing opportunities for state and federal funding and increasing chances that a project will be constructed.
 Read more about the projects below.

 USACE Lower Cache Creek Feasibility Study